simeononsecurity/simeononsecurity.ch/content/articles/understanding-the-impact-of-certification-updates-on-your-it-career/index.en.md

 3. **use Resources**: Take advantage of online resources, such as webinars, online courses, and forums, to stay updated on certification changes.
 These resources can provide valuable insights and help you stay on top of the latest updates.
 4. **Seek Support**: Connect with colleagues or join online communities of professionals who are also managing work and certification updates.
 Share experiences, tips, and resources to support each other.

 Remember, finding the right balance may require some trial and error.
-Be flexible and adjust your approach as needed to ensure you are effectively managing both work and certification update commitments.
+Be flexible and adjust your approach as needed to ensure you're effectively managing both work and certification update commitments.

 ### Dealing with Certification Update Expiration